This is the website of Roland Boer, who is a happily retired Marxist philosopher with a major interest in the construction of socialism.

 The site has a number of pages, including a list of selected publications from 2010 to 2020, and downloadable items concerning Soviet Marxism, Chinese Marxism, the DPRK (North Korea).
 It also has pages with pictures, documentaries and recommended films.

-This blog provides longer reflections and information on socialism in power.
-Some of the earlier posts deal with Marxist philosophy and religion (Marx, Engels, Lenin and Stalin).
-But the more recent material concerns the realities of socialism in power, since there has now been more than a century of rich and ongoing experience in many parts of the world.
+Why the construction of socialism, or as it may also be called, socialism in power?
+My earlier research focused on Western Marxism and that of Russia.
+But I became more and more interested in the actual construction of socialism, since we now have more than a century of rich and ongoing experience in many parts of the world.
 As Lenin and Mao said repeatedly, it is relatively easy to gain power through a communist revolution; it is infinitely more complicated to exercise such power in order to construct socialism.
 So I am interested in the many dimensions of socialism ‘after October’, after the revolution, for only then do many new practical and theoretical possibilities arise.

-These issues include the socialist state, socialist market economy (which is different from a capitalist market economy), socialist democracy, Chinese Marxist approaches to human rights, and the influence of specific contexts, histories and cultures on the development of socialism with different characteristics – albeit in light of basic principles.
+These issues include the nature of socialist systems and their specific components, such as: socialist governance; planned and market economies in the framework of a socialist system (socialist market economies are qualitatively different from capitalist market economies); socialist democracy; Chinese Marxist approaches to rule of law and human rights; and the influence of specific contexts, histories and cultures on the development of socialism with different characteristics – albeit in light of the basic principles of Marxism.

 But why ‘Stalin’s Moustache’?
 Let me quote Tito, who said – alluding to Lenin’s jutting chin of history – ‘Stalin is known the world over for his moustache’.